syncfusion-content/windowsforms-docs/WindowsForms/Toggle-Button/Getting-Started.md

 ## Adding a WinForms ToggleButton control through designer

-Step 1.
-Create a new Windows Forms application in Visual Studio.
+**Step 1**: Create a new Windows Forms application in Visual Studio.
 Drag and drop the ToggleButton from toolbox into form design view.
 The following dependent assemblies will be added automatically.

         * Syncfusion.Grid.Base
         * Syncfusion.Grid.Windows